kirbysayshi/kirbysayshi.github.com/_posts/2020-03-21-using-react-patterns-for-structured-config.md

 And, it was completely type safe, using the built-in capabilities and paradigms of TypeScript, with excellent authoring experience, and we could even write unit tests if we wanted.

 Thanks for making it this far on this extremely long post!
 If you have better ideas, or just thoughts in general, please let me know.
 This post took weeks of on and off thinking and tinkering, as I learned about the limitations of JSX via TS and how the React typings work.
+I am also [not the first to consider the shortcomings of YAML at scale](https://github.com/dvdsgl/ts-yaml).